Watch an Introduction Video of SGAT

 At the heart of the temple is the ascent of the Holy 18 Padis (Steps) leading to the main Ayyappan sanctum, a spiritual journey cherished by devotees.

-Artist Impression of the Temple and Annex Building
+*Architect’s Impression of the Temple and Annex Building

 An Authentic Spiritual Experience